Home | Stories and Essays

 "Author!
 Author!"

-Troncoso has
+Troncoso has created

-hometown of El Paso, Texas, and its shared border with Ciudad Juárez, Chihuahua, in Mexico.
-This bicultural (Mexican and
+El Paso, Texas, and its shared border with Ciudad Juárez,

-American) and bilingual (English and Spanish) perspective provides a
+(English and Spanish) perspective provides a wonderfully rich background to

-wonderfully rich background to extraordinary lives in the barren surroundings
+extraordinary lives in the barren surroundings of the Chihuahuan

-nowhere.
-The stories are a reflection of Troncoso's personal experiences of
+Desert, the seemingly middle of nowhere.
+The stories are a reflection of Troncoso's personal experiences of growing up in the desert

-growing up in the desert and moving to the East Coast.
-Those stories set in El
+and moving to the East Coast.
+Those stories set in El Paso, Las Cruces, and Juárez are especially interesting because of the border

-interesting because of the border issues that are an important part of them.
+issues that are an important part of them.

-Some stories are
+Some stories are also

-Troncoso is a master storyteller; he weaves the threads of events in a way that
+is a master storyteller; he weaves the threads of events in a way that

 sometimes surprises but always engages.
 Readers' hearts will be touched by